saylesc/fsnd-surf-events-backend/README.md

 You can run the python unit tests after you have set up and run the application locally.
 Ensure that the flask application is running, then run the unit tests to test the endpoints.

-TODO: work on bearer tokens in unit tests

 ```
 python test_flaskrsurf.py